Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 The following setup is described in the present note:
-  - An host Windows operating system using an `Hyper-V` hypervisor. the `IPv4` and `IPv6` connectivity is disabled for each network adapters on the host.
+  - An host Windows operating system using an `Hyper-V` hypervisor. the `IPv4` and `IPv6` connectivity is disabled on the host.

   - A Linux virtual machine (such as [`Kali Linux`](https://www.kali.org/)).
-    The VM is configured with two network adapters: one bridged on the targeted network and the other as an internal / private adapter that can only be used by VMs on the host.
+    The VM is configured with two network adapters: one bridged on the targeted network and the other as an internal / private adapter that can only be used by local VMs on the host.

   - A `Windows 10` virtual machine
     (such as [`CommandoVM`](https://github.com/mandiant/commando-vm)).
 The VM is